How Much Does an Outdoor Sauna Cost? Here’s What to Know

 Material Choices and Their Impact

-The type of wood you choose is important for longevity and appearance.
-Cedar and spruce are commonly used woods, due to their ability to hold up against moisture and have lasting performance.
-Even here, the price is contingent on quality.
+The type of wood you choose is important for both longevity and appearance.
+Cedar and spruce are commonly used because they resist moisture and offer lasting performance.
+However, the price still depends on quality.

 Heating System Type